a2f0/blackbox-demo/README.md

 1. Rename the file to `secret_data.txt.gpg`
 2. Add the de-crypted file's name to `.gitignore` to ensure it won't get check in unencrypted.
 3. Create a new commit visibile in `git log`

+# Using Blackbox

+Decrypting a file encrypted by Blackbox will likely be desired as some point.
+If the above process was followed, the original should be added to `.gitignore`, so inadvertently adding it via a `git add` operation should no longer be a concern.
+Decrypting Blackbox files can be achieved with:

+    blackbox_decrypt_all_files